 For families trying to avoid nursing facility placement entirely, Tennessee has several community alternatives that can make staying at home viable:

 • Paid family caregivers via the agency route, under Public Chapter 182 (the Freedom for Family Caregiving Act of 2025, fully effective July 1, 2025), TennCare-contracted home care agencies can hire a relative, including spouses and parents of minor children, as a W-2 Direct Support Worker.
-The act prohibits TennCare and DDA from blocking the hire on six specific bases (family relationship, shared residence, recipient age, parental or spousal status, which TennCare program the recipient is enrolled in, or the relative's other unrelated caregiver employment).
-Consumer Direction rules are unchanged, so spouses, conservators, and powers of attorney remain ineligible under that route.
+The act prohibits TennCare and DDA from blocking the hire based solely on factors such as the family relationship, a shared residence, the age of the recipient, parental or spousal status, or which TennCare program the recipient is enrolled in.
+Two limits: court-appointed conservators and legal guardians stay excluded unless a court order explicitly permits employment, and Consumer Direction rules are unchanged, so spouses, conservators, and powers of attorney remain ineligible under that route.
+No agency is required to hire any particular family member, so access still depends on finding a willing one.
 See the Tennessee paid family caregiver guide for the full framework.

 • Assisted living with VA Aid & Attendance, a wartime veteran or surviving spouse may receive an Aid & Attendance pension that helps fund AL services.
 See the Tennessee Assisted Living guide.